 You’re perfect for the job.
 You know it, and you feel like this time, more than others, the company couldn’t live without you.
 But how do you really demonstrate and prove this?

 We asked recruiters how candidates can stand out and show they’re worth it in an increasingly competitive employment world.
 Here are seven of their best tips:

 Don't just say you have, “added value” or have “attention to detail”.
 Show it!

-1. Shine on social media.
+- Shine on social media.
 We all know you’ll be checked out in the employment process.
 So make sure your various social media profiles present you as a thought leader or someone who gets things done.
-For example, says Ian Scott, manager at Randstad Technologies, an IT developer might not even be considered for a role if he or she isn’t a good content sharer, or doesn’t have a profile on GitHub, an online software building community.
+For example, an IT developer might not even be considered for a role if he or she isn’t proactive in online software building communitiies such as GitHub.

-3. Be truly excited about the job.
-Show your real excitement, says Pete Macauley, regional director at Michael Page.
+- Be truly excited about the job.
+Show your real excitement, says Pete Macauley, Regional Director at Michael Page.
 Don’t just say, “I’m really excited about this role.”
 If you were going for a role at Michael Page for example, you might prove this by pointing out that you love that it’s a merit based company where an employee can move to management in less than a year if they achieve their goals, he says.

-4. Give real examples.
+- Give real examples.
 Don’t just say you have, “added value” or have “attention to detail”.
 Show it!
-Scott recalls one candidate who claimed to have “attention to detail” and proved this by preparing a two-page report detailing minor errors in the prospective employer’s website.
+Macauley recalls one candidate who claimed to have “attention to detail” and proved this by preparing a two-page report detailing minor errors in the prospective employer’s website.
 The candidate took care to ensure it wasn’t misconstrued, impressing the hirers further with his people management and liaising skills.